litstack/litstack/docs/docs/packages/fjord-pages.md

 php artisan fjord:pages Blog
 ```

-A config is created and two controllers, one for the fjord backend in
+A config is created and two controllers, one for the backend in
 `./fjord/app/Controllers/Pages` and one for your application in
 `./app/Http/Controllers/Pages`.